marcpare/wordpl_lab/README.md

 We prune the search over possible answers for an optimal final guess by computing the likelihood of each possible answer given the first two clues and then use only the top 2% of these possible answers for the subsequent evaluation for the optimal third guess.
 Or, in other words, we only evaluate the best possible third guess word against the most likely 2% of answers that it could be after two guesses.

-It is interesting that this can be pared down so much for high $\epsilon$ values, as there is not that much certainty about the correct answer after two guesses:
+It is interesting that this can be pared down so much for high ε values, as there is not that much certainty about the correct answer after two guesses:

 [cumulative probability plots]